Entire holomorphic curves into $\mathbb{P}^n(\mathbb{C})$ intersecting $n+1$ general hypersurfaces: Introduction

 However, in practice, such approach is very difficult.
 For instance, in the simplest case that $k=1$ and $D=\varnothing$, there was a related conjecture of Debarre~\cite{Debarre-conjecture} anticipating that, for general $c\geqslant n/2$ hypersurfaces $H_1, \dots, H_c \subset \mathbb{P}^n(\mathbb{C})$ with large degrees $\gg 1$, the intersection $X:= H_1\cap \cdots\cap H_c$ shall have ample cotangent bundle $T_X^*$.
 The Debarre ampleness conjecture was first proved in~\cite{Xie-Invent} (arXiv:1510.06323), in which the difficulty of controlling the base loci was settled by ad hoc symmetry of certain sophisticated deformed Fermat type polynomial equations, using explicit $1$-jet differentials obtained in~\cite{Brotbek-MathAnn}.
 See also another proof~\cite{Brotbek-Darondeau} (arXiv:1511.04709) appeared shortly later using more symmetric generalized Fermat type polynomial equations.

 In the vein of Siu's strategy~\cite{Siu04} for the Kobayashi and Green-Griffiths conjectures, namely by using slanted vector fields~\cite{Siu02, Merker2009, Darondeau_vectorfield} and certain Riemann-Roch calculation~\cite{Darondeau2016}, a Second Main Theorem~\cite{HVX17} was established in the case $q=1$ for algebraically nondegenerate entire curve $f: \mathbb{C}\rightarrow \mathbb{P}^n(\mathbb{C})$ with respect to a general hypersurface $D\subset \mathbb{P}^n(\mathbb{C})$ of large degree $d\geqslant 15\,(5\,n+1)\,n^n$.
 Thanks to the breakthrough~\cite{Riedl-Yang22} of Riedl and Yang, one can remove the Zariski dense assumption on $f(\mathbb{C})\subset \mathbb{P}^n(\mathbb{C})$.
-Moreover, the exponential degree bound can be improved to some polynomial bound by the recent advancement~\cite{Berczi-Kirwan}.
+Moreover, the exponential degree bound can be improved to some polynomial bound $O(n^4)$ by the recent advancement of B\'erczi and Kirwan~\cite{Berczi-Kirwan-2023-1,Berczi-Kirwan-2023-2}.